 Terminating a Lease Early: The Domestic Violence Exception

 Much of the difficulty in escaping domestic violence is due to the fact that most victims share their lives with their abusers.
 They share the same home, they often share their finances, and frequently, they share a family.

 Consider the shared home.
 If a victim reports domestic violence to the authorities, and the abuser is arrested, it’s not a guarantee that the abuser will be found guilty and convicted.
 Abusers who return to their homes turn to violence to take revenge on the victim.
 It’s therefore important that the victim look for other living arrangements.

 The good news is that, in many states (such as New York, New Jersey, California, and others), if you’re a victim of domestic violence, it’s now possible to terminate your lease early without having to pay the rest of your lease.
 Keep in mind that you need to have either a police report documenting the abuse, or a restraining order against your abuser, in order to make use of early lease termination.

 Escaping domestic violence is a long, difficult process that demands a great deal of courage from the victim.
 Victims of domestic violence often experience isolation, but if you or someone you know is a victim of domestic violence they can get professional assistance determining their options.
-Contact an experienced local attorney for a free consultation to discuss your situation and learn how the law can help you regain your independence.
+Contact an experienced local attorney for a free legal evaluation of your case and learn how the law can help you regain your independence.